 If the queen was mated with enough to ovulate and her eggs were fertilized, she becomes pregnant.
 Pregnancy is considered to begin as soon as fertilization occurs and causes the estrus cycle to halt until shortly after she gives birth.
 For the next nine weeks or so, her womb will be home to between one and ten developing kittens; depending on how many different males mated with the mother-to-be, the litter may have multiple fathers.

-Sometimes ovulation occurs but the eggs don’t get fertilized; this could be due to a number of factors, from an infertile male to genetic incompatibility to simply poor luck.
+Sometimes ovulation occurs but the eggs don’t get fertilized; this could be due to many factors, from an infertile male to genetic incompatibility to simply poor luck.
 When this happens, the corpus luteum remains active as if the cat were pregnant, albeit at lower levels of hormone production.
 This continues for around 40 days and is called pseudopregnancy, or diestrus.

 During diestrus, the cat may show some early signs of pregnancy, such as enlarged nipples or an increased desire for affection.
 Usually, though, there are no visible symptoms of pseudopregnancy, other than the extended length of time that passes before the cat goes into heat again.